decred/dcrdocs/docs/glossary.md

 An address or pubkey script stored in the wallet without the corresponding private key, allowing the wallet to watch for outputs but not spend them.

+#### Work

+The cumulative number of hashes calculated by proof-of-work miners to produce the blockchain.